Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Author contributions

 \section{Author contributions}

-All authors designed the research.
-P.C.G. performed the numerical simulations.
+P.C.G., T.I., T.H. and A.E. designed the research.
+P.C.G. performed the numerical work.
 T.I. performed the experiments.
 T.I. and P.C.G. analysed the data and fitted the shape model.
+S.P. and P.C.G. calculated the experimental nematic field.
 P.C.G. prepared the figures with input from A.E.
-P.C.G. and A.E. wrote the paper with contributions from T.I. and T.H.
+P.C.G. and A.E. wrote the paper with contributions from T.I., T.H. and S.P.